Tuition and Fees

 Information on the payment process, including details on the payment plan.

 Information on financial assistance for your education.
 Financial aid is assistance in the form of money and resources made available to help you bridge the gap between your own income and the amount needed to pay for the cost of attending KCC.
-The primary responsibility for meeting the cost of college rests with the you and your family as much as you are able.
+The primary responsibility for meeting the cost of college rests with you and your family as much as you are able.
 The U.S. Congress created a formula written in law that takes family income and assets into account.

 Grants and scholarships, often referred to as “gift aid,” help reduce the loans students need to borrow, the hours they need to work and/or the extent they and their families need to use their savings to cover the costs of their education.
 While Kapi’olani Community College awards as much gift aid as possible, from federal, state, institutional and private sources, students are also encouraged to seek out as much outside gift aid as possible, as early as possible.
 The Scholarship Search here is one good resource for doing just that.

-Veteran and Military Student Resource Center
+Veteran & Military Resource Center